Harry-Yates/Harry-Yates/README.md

 San José 19° ☁️ · Stockholm -5° ☁️

 # 19°
-☁️ **This evening, partly cloudy with scattered cloud cover, sunrise at 5:31 AM.**
+☁️ **This evening, overcast conditions with complete cloud cover, sunrise at 5:31 AM.**

 **↑** 27° **↓** 18° · Tomorrow: ☁️ 24°
 Week: ▃▁▅█▃▁▁ (24° to 27°)